Optimal heteroskedasticity testing in nonparametric regression: Smooth variance function

 Next, the \(n^{-2\beta}\) term is attributable to the discretization of \([0, 1]\) by the fixed design points in (\ref{model}).
 To elaborate, only responses at the design points are available, and so \(n^{-2\beta}\) is due to approximating the smooth \(V\) by the points \(\{V(x_i)\}_{i=1}^{n}\).
 If \(V\) is constant at the design points but nonconstant between them, it should not be possible to detect the heteroskedasticity when \(\beta\) is small.
 This discretization effect is well-known in other problems \cite{cai_optimal_2011,devore_constructive_1993}.
 Without loss of generality, it can be assumed \(\beta \leq \frac{1}{4}\) as it is only in this regime \(n^{-2\beta}\) dominates \(n^{-\frac{4\beta}{4\beta+1}}\) in (\ref{rate:testing}).

 \begin{proposition} Suppose \(0 < \beta \leq \frac{1}{4}\).
 If \(\eta \in (0, 1)\), then there exists \(c_\eta > 0\) not depending on \(n\) such that for all \(0 < c < c_\eta\) we have

-\end{proposition} The lower bound argument proceeds by the two-point testing technique.
+\end{proposition} The lower bound argument proceeds by the two-point testing technique (also known as Le Cam's two-point method).
 The two-point construction makes essential use of the fixed design nature of (\ref{model}).
 Taking \(f \equiv 0\) in both null and alternative hypotheses, two variance functions \(V_0\) and \(V_1\) are constructed.
-Specifically, \(V_0 \equiv \mathbf{1}\) is homoskedastic and \(V_1\) is a \(\beta\)-H\"{o}lder smooth function which is equal to one on the design points and ``spiky" between (see Figure \ref{fig:fixed_design_lbound}) such that \(||V_1 - \bar{V}_1\mathbf{1}||^2 \gtrsim n^{-2\beta}\).
+Specifically, \(V_0 \equiv \mathbf{1}\) is homoskedastic and \(V_1\) is a \(\beta\)-H\"{o}lder smooth function which is equal to one on the design points and ``spiky" between (see Figure \ref{fig:fixed_design_lbound} in the supplementary material) such that \(||V_1 - \bar{V}_1\mathbf{1}||^2 \gtrsim n^{-2\beta}\).
 Since observations from (\ref{model}) occur only at the design points, the marginal distribution of the data is the same under both null and alternative hypotheses.
 Thus, the heteroskedasticity from \(V_1\) cannot be detected.